peterpisarz/BLDC-Project/README.md

 I liked this project and thought it would be repeatable for others, so I made the design and build of this into an online course.
 You can watch a preview lesson of the course in the link below.
 This takes you through my logic of selecting the bearings, drive shaft and other components, how I assemble them, run a tolerance stack analysis and plan my build. https://electrotech-design-academy.teachable.com/courses/3d-printed-brushless-dc-motor-project/lectures/45775390

-If you enjoyed this project please consider following my twitter.
+If you enjoyed this project please consider following my Twitter.
 I am always designing new motors and intend to build a quadcopter in the near future.
 @peterpisarz